 From this page, you can pick which Windows 10 version to download — either 32-bit or 64-bit ISO — in your language of choice.
 You can then copy the ISO file to a USB stick and bring it over to a Windows laptop or desktop to proceed with the Windows installation.

-If you need to upgrade to Windows 11 (or are planning to soon), don't forget to check out our guide on how to install Windows 11.
+Alternatively, if you want to upgrade to Windows 11 (or are planning to soon), don't forget to check out our guide on how to install Windows 11.

 Can you download the Windows 10 ISO for free?